zhulik/pal/examples/web/README.md

 It also demostrates 2 important concepts:

-- Managing a services which does not natively support stopping with a context: http.Server
+- Managing a services which do not natively support stopping with a context: http.Server
-- Modularity: it show how to split your app into multiple modules
+- Modularity: it shows how to split the app into multiple modules